 But I digress.
 This week it was ox cheeks.
 In the panoply of meat cuts they are among the finest – outrageously flavoursome, spectacularly gelatinous (and thus most gleefully slow-cooked), and extraordinarily handsome.
-So handsome you could bung a creepy old man wig and mid-90s rocker beard on one and call him Brad Pitt.

 Please enter your email address